MicrosoftDocs/powerbi-docs/powerbi-docs/service-dashboard-themes.md

 ## How Dashboard Themes work
-To get started, open a dashboard that you created and want to customize, select the ellipses and choose **Dashboard theme**.
+To get started, open a dashboard that you created (or have edit permission) and want to customize, select the ellipses and choose **Dashboard theme**.

 ![dashboard theme option](media/service-dashboard-themes/power-bi-dashboard-theme.png)